What are the symptoms of a torn disc?

 The location of these symptoms may also vary depending on the site of the affected disc.
 A torn disc in the cervical (upper) spine may cause discomfort in the neck, shoulders or arms.
 A disc tear in the thoracic (middle) spine may cause symptoms in the ribs, torso, mid back or inner arms.
-Patients with a torn disc in the lumbar region (lower back) — the most common location for this condition — may experience discomfort in the lower back, hips, buttocks, legs or feet.
-If these symptoms sound familiar, speak to a physician immediately for a proper diagnosis.
+Patients with a torn disc in the lumbar region (lower back), which is the most common location for this condition, may experience discomfort in the lower back, hips, buttocks, legs or feet.
+If these symptoms sound familiar, speak to a doctor immediately for a proper diagnosis.

 How to relieve torn disc symptoms

-Most physicians will begin treatment for a torn disc with conservative therapies.
-This treatment plan may include over-the-counter or prescription pain medications, steroidal injections, hot/cold therapy or intermittent rest.
+Most doctors will begin treatment for a torn disc with conservative therapies.
+This treatment plan may include over-the-counter or prescription pain medications, physical therapy steroidal injections, hot and cold therapy or intermittent periods of rest.
 Some patients also find relief from alternative treatments, such as yoga, Pilates and acupuncture.
-You should always discuss treatment options with their physicians, especially when medications or exercise programs are involved.
+You should always discuss treatment options with your doctor, especially when medications or exercise programs are involved.